catherinedynda/qb-db-backend/readme.md

 - [ ] Recreate code for getting members
   - [ ] Make it able to be optionally used?
+- [ ] Make the API stuff
+- [ ] Make other admin tools?
+Like for checking on new quotes that have been added

 ## File structure